Nitesh-Tyagi/GPT-Log/README.md

 2. Unzip the file to your desired location.
 3. Open Chrome and navigate to `chrome://extensions/`.
 4. Enable Developer Mode by toggling the switch at the top right.
 5. Click on "Load unpacked" and select the unzipped extension folder.
+Make sure the folder contains `Manifest.json`.
 6. The extension is now installed and should be visible in your extensions list.

 ## Content Script

 The content script gathers chat logs through scroll actions, clicks, and initial loading (500ms delay).
-It extracts HTML content, strips it of any HTML tags, and sends the processed data to the service worker.
+It extracts HTML content, processes it - stripping attributes and removes some tags (SVG & buttons), and sends the processed data to the service worker.

 ### Listeners: